 It was a time-consuming process to set up, but we learned SO much from it.

-Almost 3x as many conversions (sales) came from our email list compared to sales made directly from blog posts.
+Almost 3x as many conversions (sales) came from our email list compared to sales made directly from writing awesome blog posts.

 And it’s not just us.
 This is how most six-figure bloggers earn their income when they are selling products or services.

 Without a doubt, email is the #1 way to turn a reader into a buyer.

 Your email list is your way to slide into your audience’s DMs.
 It’s how you can begin to establish a deeper relationship with them.